-The purchase of sixty electric vehicles over five years will cumulatively save The Agency in fuel costs and maintenance.
+The purchase of sixty electric vehicles over five years will cumulatively save the Agency in fuel costs and maintenance.
 The agency is also preparing to have increased operating costs in the form of propulsion power.
-Additional projects are needed to ensure charging equipment is available and can connect to the local electrical grid.
+Additional projects are included to ensure charging equipment is available and can connect to the local electrical grid.

 When construction for the Clearwater Multimodal Transit Center is complete in a few years, the Facilities Maintenance division will have increased costs.
+Additionally, usage of utilities will increase.